Cassidy-Gasteiger/DamageDetectors/README.md

 1. Accurately classify damaged and undamaged buildings from post-hurricane satellite imagery
 2. Test generalizability of our classification model on other post-disaster datasets

-Our main dataset comprises of around 24,000 satellite images depicting structures in the aftermath of Hurricane Harvey, pre-labeled to indicate damage.
-The geolocation data includes distance from the nearest water body and building elevation.
-We will test the model’s generalizability on Stanford’s xBD building dataset (59K hurricane images) that spans a range of geographies and natural disasters.
+## Data Collection

+For this project, we are working with two large image datasets.
+The main dataset was sourced from a research paper titled, “Post-Hurricane Damage Assessment Using Satellite Imagery and Geolocation Features” <sup> 4 </sup> and comprises of around 24,000 unique, RGB satellite images depicting structures in the aftermath of Hurricane Harvey.
+These images are pre-labeled to indicate damaged and undamaged buildings and the size of the images is consistent at 250 x 250 pixels.
+Along with the image data provided, we have geolocation data that includes:

+    1. Distance from the nearest water body

+    2. Building elevation

+    3. X and Y coordinates of the buildings

+After downloading the dataset, we conducted data exploration in a Kaggle notebook before accessing the dataset via the Kaggle API in a Google Colab notebook for pre-processing and model building.

+We intend on testing the model’s generalizability on other post-disaster images now that we’ve built a supervised classification model on the Hurricane Harvey image dataset.
+For this task, we are using Stanford’s xBD building dataset [5][6] which consists of over 59,000 pre- and post-hurricane images that span a range of geographies and natural disasters.
+The images come with building polygons, ordinal labels of damage level, and corresponding satellite metadata.
+Additionally, the dataset contains bounding boxes and labels for environmental factors such as fire, water, and smoke.

+While there is a manageable amount of pre- and post-hurricane images in the xBD dataset, the entire dataset contains over 850,000 building polygons.
+Our challenge was finding a suitable work environment to filter through this data.
+We attempted to load and unzip the data files on Georgia Tech’s Phoenix Supercomputer’s PACE cluster but quickly reached the storage quota as the size of the entire dataset is 140GB.
+Our local systems and free workspaces such as Kaggle and Colab weren’t able to handle the massive dataset as well.
+Hence after updating Colab, we loaded the entire 140GB dataset and started exploring it.

 ## Methods